 If records are kept electronically, candidates will routinely make use of a word processing package to report their findings.
 Short video clips can be used to show changes over time.
-Digital images, podcasts and PowerPoint presentations also provide creative ways in which candidates can personalise their individual record of practical activities.
+Digital images, podcasts and PowerPoint[®] presentations also provide creative ways in which candidates can personalise their individual record of practical activities.

-Experiments with very short or very long timescales of data collection lend themselves to the use of a data logger.
-Examples are fast motions, the charging of a capacitor or calorimetry.
+Rates experiments and pH titrations lend themselves to use of a data logger, particularly when very short or very long timescales of data collection are involved.
 Candidates need training in how to use both the hardware and associated software to collect data, particularly if choices need to be made about measurement scales or when a trigger is used to start data collection.
-In a report or in a lab book it is usually better to present collected data graphically rather than recording a large amount of raw data on paper.
+It is usually better to present collected data graphically rather than recording a large amount of raw data.